-It was a gorgeous clear day, what we thought would be perfect for flightseeing.
-But we were soon reminded that no clouds means wind.
-And too much wind means no flightseeing!
+It was a gorgeous clear day, we thought would be perfect for flightseeing.
+But without the clouds, the wind picked up and made it impossible to flightsee.
 I was bummed, but we regrouped and ended up back at Adventure 60 North for recommendations.
+Adventure 60 North had gained our trust when they recommended the Tonsina Point Hike the day earlier.
 They strongly suggested a hike to Lost Lake and now I am forever indebted to them for saving the day.
 It was a glorious hike.

-We drove up to the trail head, where there were a few cars parked in the icy lot.
+We drove up to the trailhead, where there were a few cars parked in the icy lot.
 There are signs showing the summer trail and winter trail.
-The first part of the trail was in a wooded area without snow on the ground – only a few patches here and there.
-It is a steady incline without many views, besides the gorgeous trees and gentle river sounds nearby.
-The trail was really well maintained.

 At a Glance:

 - Rating: 4 Stars, would absolutely do it again

 - Intensity: Hiking gear – check conditions before you head out

 - Duration: 4+ hours, depending on how far you go

 - Location: Seward

 - Restrooms: At trailhead, then nature-pee